|Last updated 10 June 2021 |

 at Halls Creek WA in 1953, ready for the next Kimberley stations

 Route Manager Captain James Woods was in command for a scheduled early departure.
-At 5am he taxied to the runway with First officer Rodney Pyke, supernumary pilot Forrest Hammersely and five passengers bound for Darwin.
+At 5am he taxied to the runway with First officer Rodney Pyke, supernumary pilot Forrest Hammersley and five passengers bound for Darwin.
 It was still dark and Broome airfield was covered in a thick sea fog with visibility reduced below the minimum distance required for takeoff.
-Captain Alex Whitham in command of the southbound DC-3 VH-AEU advised Broome Aeroradio that he would delay his departure until the visibility improved.
-But Woods, who had flown out of Broome since his 1920s West Australian Airways days, was confident and instructed his First Officer to takeoff.
-In zero visibility they became airborne and immediately retracted the landing gear, but a propeller struck the ground and the aircraft lost speed, Woods taking over to make a belly landing straight ahead in a muddy mangrove tidal swamp.
+Captain Alex Whitham in command of the southbound MMA DC-3 VH-AEU advised Broome Aeroradio that he would delay his departure until the visibility improved.
+But Woods, who had flown out of Broome since his 1920s West Australian Airways days, was unconcerned and instructed his First Officer to commence takeoff.
+In zero visibility they became airborne and immediately retracted the landing gear, but a propeller struck the ground and the aircraft lost speed.
+Woods took over to make a belly landing straight ahead in a muddy mangrove tidal swamp.

 views of the wrecked Lockheed Electra on the Broome mud flats in June